-Concordia University feted its new student housing residents this year with a breakfast at midnight, games of bubble soccer, excursions to IKEA and an electronic music parade.
+Concordia University feted its new student housing residents last year with a breakfast at midnight, games of bubble soccer, excursions to IKEA and an electronic music parade.
 Concordia’s residence life manager Lauren Farley is a serious believer in fun—especially since many of her new dorm-dwellers arrived on campus knowing nobody.

 Ryerson University has taken inclusiveness to a new level by making disclosure of gender identity optional when it comes to housing assignments.
-Fifty per cent of this year’s applicants said they’re cool with all-gender housing.
+Fifty per cent of last year’s applicants said they’re cool with all-gender housing.
 Applicants who feel more comfortable cohabiting with those who identify as the same gender have that option.

-This is what on-campus housing looks like in 2017, as residence managers strive to meet the needs of a new generation of students.
+This is what on-campus housing looks like now, as residence managers strive to meet the needs of a new generation of students.
 But these innovations have one downside—Canadian universities do not have nearly enough room to satisfy growing demand.
 More and more students now seem to appreciate the beneﬁts of living and studying on campus.

 “There’s evidence that suggests pretty clearly that living on campus enhances your academic experience,” Parr says.
-“It really opens up tons of opportunities that commuter students don’t have if they are spending two hours a day on a bus or in a car”—opportunities to interact more closely with faculty advisors and professors, to get more involved with student clubs, to participate in sports and to become more immersed, generally, in campus life.
+“It really opens up tons of opportunities that commuter students don’t have if they are spending two hours a day on a bus or in a car”—opportunities to interact more closely with faculty advisers and professors, to get more involved with student clubs, to participate in sports and to become more immersed, generally, in campus life.
 Or to research at the library until midnight without worrying about how to get home and back for that 8 a.m. class.

 A recent joint research study by the University of Toronto, OCAD University, York University and Ryerson found that long daily commutes for students “were leading to lower campus engagement and, in some cases, limiting students’ class choices” at their universities.